aptos-foundation/AIPs/aips/code-verification-api.md

 ## Operation Details(example)

 - Users request verification for a specific module in the explorer.
-- When making a request, parameters such as account, module, compiler version, and Move.toml file are sent together.
+- When making a request, parameters such as address, network, module name, and compiler version are sent together.
 - The API server compiles the on-chain metadata based on user information and compares it to the on-chain bytecode.
 - Results such as isMatched, isImmutable, etc., are returned.
 - The explorer stores the verification status in the Database for utilization.